-My name is Mark Cares and I am a pastor in Idaho.
-For the past 25 years, I have shared the true Gospel of Jesus Christ with people throughout my community.
-Almost fifteen years ago, I began a project of researching and studying Mormonism for the purpose of knowing how to effective share the gosple with them.
+My name is Mark Cares and I am a Lutheran pastor in Idaho.
+For the past 30 years, I have shared the true Gospel of Jesus Christ with people throughout my community.
+Almost 25 years ago, I began a project of researching and studying Mormonism for the purpose of knowing how to effective share the gospel with them.
 The end result is a book entitled, “Speaking the Truth in Love to Mormons.”
-Almost 15,000 copies have been sold.
+Over 20,000 copies have been sold.
 From the feedback I have received, many people and ministries are utilizing the approach and techniques that I share in my book.
-Now, I am excited to enter the blog world for the purpose of teaching, equipping and encouraging Christians on how to effectively witness to their Mormon friends, neighbors, co-workers and family members.
-A few years ago, I started a new ministry outreach called Truth in Love Ministry.
-If you would like more information, please visit the website, www.truthinloveministry.net.
+I’m now president of an outreach ministry called Truth in Love Ministry (TILM).
+If you would like more information, please visit our website, www.tilm.org.

 Thanks, Mark.